June 2015 - the California Scrub Jay

-The Western Scrub Jay is our most common jay.
+The California Scrub Jay is our most common jay.
 They are loud, raucous, and beautiful blue and gray birds that seem to be everywhere.

 Yes, they are loud.
 But that has its benefits for all the birds around.
 Jays will warn when the neighborhood cat comes near the feeders allowing all the birds to escape.
 Or they will harass the squirrels around the feeders until the squirrels depart and the birds can have breakfast in peace.